Command line

 Install latest implicit version for beta, alpha and release candidates(rc)

-- Install the latest implicit prerelease version.
+- Install the latest implicit version, including prereleases versions.

 - Ex: